 - Ladle into a storage container.
 Refrigerate until ready to serve.

-Originally published in August 2018; this post has been updated to include a recipe suitable for canning blueberry jam.
+Originally published in August 2018; this post has been updated to include a recipe suitable for safely canning blueberry jam.